 5.4.4.1 Introduction

-This clause defines the requirements in terms of decapsulation and decryption of media for a Television (TV) Profile Media Player in combination with codecs.
+This clause defines the requirements in terms of decapsulation and decryption of media for an HDTV Profile Media Player in combination with codecs.
 Media Encapsulation in 5G Media Streaming for downlink is defined based on the MPEG Common Media Application Format (CMAF) [7].
-However, TS 26.116 [7] defines file format encapsulation and DASH Mapping in clause 5.
+However, 3GPP TS 26.116 [12] defines file format encapsulation and DASH Mapping in clause 5.

-This clause addresses decapsulation and decryption requirements in a sense that a 5GMS client supporting the Television (TV) profile requires to be able to process content that conforms to TS 26.116 [7] encapsulation and CMAF encapsulation.
+This clause addresses decapsulation and decryption requirements in a sense that a 5GMS client supporting the HDTV profile requires to be able to process content that conforms to 3GPP TS 26.116 [12] encapsulation and CMAF encapsulation.

-Editor’s NOTE: To be resolved: The CMAF Track and Switching Set constraints in this specification and the Representation and Adaptation Set constraints in TS 26.116 [7] are considered almost identical, but it still needs to be checked in detail.
-In the absence of both, it is expected that content offered for TV Profile receivers conform to both specifications.
+Editor’s NOTE: To be resolved: The CMAF Track and Switching Set constraints in this specification and the Representation and Adaptation Set constraints in 3GPP TS 26.116 [12] are considered almost identical, but it still needs to be checked in detail.
+In the absence of both, it is expected that content offered for HDTV Profile receivers conform to both specifications.

 5.4.4.2 Video media profiles

-If the 5GMSd client supports supports the Television (TV) profile, then the following applies:
+If the 5GMSd client supports supports the HDTV profile, then the following applies:

-[

-Option A (PSS capabilities)

-- the AVC-HD playback requirements as defined in clause 4.2.1.3.1.4 and the H.264/AVC 720p HD Operation Point Receiver requirements as specified in TS 26.116 [12], clause 4.4.2.6 shall be supported.
+- the AVC-HD playback requirements as defined in clause 4.2.1.3.1.4 and the H.264/AVC 720p HD Operation Point Receiver requirements as specified in 3GPP TS 26.116 [12], clause 4.4.2 shall be supported.

-- the AVC-FullHD playback requirements as defined in clause 4.2.1.3.1.4 and the H.264/AVC Full HD Operation Point Receiver requirements as specified in TS 26.116 [12], clause 4.4.3.6 should be supported.
+- the AVC-FullHD playback requirements as defined in clause 4.2.1.3.2.4 and the H.264/AVC Full HD Operation Point Receiver requirements as specified in 3GPP TS 26.116 [12], clause 4.4.3 shall be supported.

-- the HEVC-HD playback requirements as defined in clause 4.2.2.3.1.4 and the H.265/HEVC 720p HD Operation Point Receiver requirements as specified in TS 26.116 [12], clause 4.5.2.7 should be supported.
+- the HEVC-HD playback requirements as defined in clause 4.2.2.3.1.4 and the H.265/HEVC 720p HD Operation Point Receiver requirements as specified in 3GPP TS 26.116 [12], clause 4.5.2 should be supported.